Vintage wrought iron and blown glass lantern

 Description

-Vintage cast iron and blown glass lantern with a lacquered iron textured finish in shades of hollowed green, decorated with palms, castings in gilded bronze.
-The round blown glass bowl with gold inclusions at the bottom is adorned with ribs and supported on three curved arms connected with a gilded spiral pipe, ending with embossed leaf elements.
+Vintage wrought iron and blown glass lantern with a lacquered iron texture in shades of hollowed green, decorated with palms, castings in gilded bronze.
+The round blown glass bowl with gold inclusions at the bottom is adorned with ribs and supported on three curved arms connected to a gilded spiral pipe, ending with embossed leaf-shaped elements.

 Inside the glass are three E14 sockets with a maximum power of 120W.
 In good condition.